 While Lake Michigan is a source of recreational activities and beach days, one of its main roles is Evanston’s source of drinking water.
-It is important for residents to minimize discharge of pollutants from their private property because it can be picked up by stormwater.
-Stormwater, according to the EPA, is “water from rain or melting snow.”
-As water travels over land or through the ground, it dissolves substances resulting from human activity.
-Please use the following tips to safe guard our source water and environment.
+It is important for residents to minimize discharge of pollutants from their private property because they can be picked up by stormwater.

 Where Do Contaminants Come From?